Cognitive functioning: supporting people with mental health conditions experiencing cognitive difficulties

-The final document Cognitive functioning: supporting people with mental health conditions and cognitive impairment represented the literature mapping process undertaken to inform a report and recommendations on the issues and challenges experienced by the community managed sector supporting consumers experiencing cognitive difficulties.
+The final document Cognitive functioning: supporting people with mental health conditions represented the literature mapping process undertaken to inform a report and recommendations on the issues and challenges experienced by the community managed sector supporting consumers experiencing cognitive difficulties.
 Findings from the literature scan suggested that cognitive impairments are often hidden in nature, and cognition should be an important consideration for workers, when supporting people with mental health conditions.
 The report's findings correlate closely to international research suggesting that cognitive difficulties significantly contribute to poor functional outcomes.
 Difficulties maintaining work and social connections, living independently and acquiring skills form a large component of the disability experienced by people with mental health conditions, particularly schizophrenia and affective disorders.
 Evidence also suggests that some medications can have marked cognitive-impairing effects on consumers.

 A key recommendation from the study was that training and skill development for the community and public mental health and human services workforce is proposed for workers to be better equipped with the skills and competences to:

 - Identify and recognise when their clients are experiencing cognitive difficulties and how this may impact on their functional abilities

 - Utilise strategies to assist clients who may be experiencing cognitive difficulties in the areas of attention, memory, planning and organisation, to undertake daily activities and maintain independent living.

 September 2016 Update